-The third house was built by Rawson Homes in Canberra as part of the Ginninderry GX Display Village, Canberra’s first 6 Star Green Community, and is now open for private inspections.
+The third house was built by Rawson Homes in Canberra as part of the Ginninderry GX Display Village, Canberra’s first 6 Star Green Community.

 While it may look just like another display home in the village, the home has been built based on the industry’s most advanced research into energy-efficiency.

 Boasting a 7-star energy rating, Rawson’s ‘Grace 25’ is a single storey home which combines efficiency with attainable family luxury.
 It features four bedrooms, two bathrooms, an open plan design made with families in mind, plus an alfresco area and double garage.
 It’s not only a stylish home, but clever energy features throughout ensure it costs virtually nothing to run.

 “The Zero Energy Homes project was a really valuable experience to be a part of,” said Jessica Stewart, Sustainability Manager for Ginninderry.